Sha-x2-nk/MNIST_CPP/modules/README.md

 For more details about the layers project, refer to the [Layers Project README](./layers/README.md).

-## NumC Library
+## numC++ Library

-The "numC" library provides C++ header files for numerical computing, including array operations, linear algebra functions, and GPU acceleration support, all while maintaining numPy-like syntax.
+The "numC++" library provides C++ header files for numerical computing, including array operations, linear algebra functions, and GPU acceleration support, all while maintaining numPy-like syntax.

 - `npGPUArray.cuh`: Header file for GPU-accelerated numerical arrays.
 - Other headers for matrix operations, element-wise operations, and more.

-For more details about the NumC library, refer to the [NumC Library README](./numC/README.md).
+For more details about the numC++ library, refer to the [numC++ Library README](./numC++/README.md).

 ## Loss Functions